 The Government of Bahrain’s treatment of Ali is in violation of Bahrain’s international human rights obligations, including under the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment (CAT) and the International Covenant on Civil and Political Rights (ICCPR).
 Articles 2 and 11 of the CAT prohibit torture and ill-treatment, and require State Parties to prevent torture as well as to investigate and punish its perpetrators.
 The use of Ali’s confession, coerced through torture, is additionally in violation of Article 15 of the CAT.
 Furthermore, Article 14 of the ICCPR provides that all individuals are entitled to a fair trial, yet the Bahraini authorities convicted Ali in an unfair trial based on a forced confession.

 Americans for Democracy & Human Rights in Bahrain (ADHRB) calls upon Bahrain to uphold its human rights obligations by annulling Ali’s conviction in light of the forced confession and subsequent unfair trial.
-We further call on the Bahraini authorities to investigate Ali’s allegations of ill treatment and torture, with a view towards holding the perpetrators accountable, as well as to ensure appropriate medical care is provided for all prisoners.
+We further call on the Bahraini authorities to investigate Ali’s allegations of ill treatment and torture, and retry him according to fair trial standards, in order to hold the perpetrators accountable.
+ADHRB also urges Bahrain to ensure appropriate medical care is provided for all prisoners, including Ali.